bowo-prasetyo/forkbuild/docs/Architecture.md

 No new domain entity called "Fork" exists.
 A fork is an application operation that produces a new Document.
 The existing Document, Publication, and WorldPlacement concepts remain sufficient.

+Multi-client Synchronization (0.2.9)

+The 0.2.9 milestone solves the central collaboration problem: what happens when Alice and Bob both edit revision 10 concurrently?

+The answer: a DocumentAuthority that orders operations globally, detects conflicts against the current authoritative state, applies non-conflicting operations, and rejects conflicting ones.

+Key components:
+- collaboration/DocumentAuthority.js — central ordering service
+- collaboration/AuthorityCollaborationTransport.js — transport routing
+  through the authority
+- application/CreateCollaborationUseCase.js — updated with
+  executeAuthority() for authority mode

+Conflict detection is the heart of the milestone.
+Most ForkBuild operations are naturally non-conflicting because they reference specific brick/group IDs.
+Two operations on DIFFERENT entities can always be applied in any order.
+Conflicts arise only when:
+- A position is already occupied (PlaceBrickCommand)
+- A referenced brick no longer exists (Move/Rotate/Delete)
+- A referenced group no longer exists (group commands)
+- A composite contains any conflicting child

+This is NOT full Operational Transform.
+OT would transform command A against command B so both can be applied.
+Here, we reject conflicting operations.
+The client can then re-apply its edit against the updated state.
+This is correct, simple, and sufficient for the common cases.

+The CollaborationSession from 0.2.7 is completely unchanged.
+The authority is a transport-level concern, transparent to the session.